scars2ax/px/docs/pow-captcha.md

 valid solution.
 Due to randomness, the actual number of iterations required can vary significantly.

+You can adjust the difficulty while the proxy is running from the admin interface.

 ### Extreme

+- Average of 4000 iterations required
+- Not recommended unless you are expecting very high levels of abuse

 ### High

+- Average of 1900 iterations required

 ### Medium

+- Average of 900 iterations required

 ### Low

+- Average of 200 iterations required
+- Default setting.

 ## Custom argon2id parameters